evolbioinfo/gotree/docs/commands/resolve.md

 ### resolve
 This command randomly resolves multifurcations by adding 0 length branches.
 If any node has more than 3 neighbors: it randomly adds 0 length branches until it has 3 neighbors.

+If `--rooted` is specified, then the root is randomly resolved as well, to produce a rooted output tree.

 #### Usage

 General command